 The Boosted did have a slight advantage to the Evolve in terms of weight, being about 2.5 lbs lighter in the standard configuration, and about 6 lbs lighter when the Evolve was in the all-terrain configuration.

-Following the pair of top performers, the Onewheel and the Inboard M1 earned a 7 out of 10.
-The Onewheel has regenerative braking and customer support to match the Boosted and the Evolve, but was considerably heavier, dropping its score down.
-It also lacks a remote, as it relies on the angle of the board to determine its speed and direction.
-We found this to actually be the most responsive board of the group, and it has a companion app to allow you to adjust settings.
+Following the pair of top performers, the Onewheel+ and the Inboard M1 both earning a 7 out of 10.
+The Onewheel+ and the original both have regenerative braking and excellent customer support that matches the Boosted and the Evolve, but both are considerably heavier, dropping their score down.
+We actually found the self-balancing control input of both of these boards to be the most responsive — far superior to those that have remotes.
+There is also a companion app to allow you to adjust settings on these boards through your phone.

 The Inboard was a little on the heavy side but has an interestingly shaped remote that was actually quite comfortable to hold, for the most part.
 The throttle stood out from the remote the most on this board — something we weren't very fond of.
 It was reasonably responsive to remote commands without too much of a noticeable delay and the customer service we received was fairly helpful.
 The Inboard also has regenerative braking.

 The Pure Energy, Halo Board Carbon Edition, and the Metroboard all were about average in this category, deserving 5 out of 10.
 All of these boards felt equally responsive and had regenerative braking, but we found the Metroboard support to be lacking in our interactions with them, faring slightly worse than the Pure Energy and substantially worse than the Boosted and the Evolve.
 The Metroboard was also decently heavier than the Pure Energy, but we like the remote on this board much better than the Pure Energy.
-The remote for the Halo Board felt fine to hold, but the trigger did feel a little flimsy and we were quite concerned about it breaking.
+The remote for the Halo Board felt fine to hold and the added LED screen, like the Evolve, was nice to have, giving us a general idea of battery life left.
 The lack of a technical support phone number for the Halo Board also lost it some favor with us.

 Last, but certainly not unimportant, the stopping abilities of each board comprised this final metric.
 We tested how the brakes worked at allowing you to maintain a controlled descent down a steep hill, as well as how they did at completely stopping you on flat ground and how long the stopping distance was.
 You can see how the boards scored in the graphic below.